 Me: *thinking in my head I got this.
 I got 10k, have an econ degree and MBA, and have traded for years!* Oh, sorry.
 I didn’t know.
 What are the criteria?

 FA: Well, since you’re married, just make $300,000 a year or have a net worth of $1 Million, not including your house of course.
 That’s it.

 FA: Don’t worry.
 There are other means of becoming accredited.
 The main thing is meeting the investor minimums of $250,000.
 But don’t worry, we don’t have a hard cap so you can always invest more than that.

 Me: Oh damn.
 Forgot about this meeting.
 Email me these details, and let’s talk again soon.

 Let’s just say that one call suddenly changed my perceptions of the wealth walking around me and the money mindset I needed to adopt.
-At this point in my life I had been investing in stocks, ETFs (Exchange Traded Funds) and mutual funds for years and just spent two years studying business at MIT.
+At this point in my life I had been investing in stocks, ETFs (Exchange Traded Funds), a robo-advisor, and real estate for years and just spent two years studying business at MIT.
 I thought I had made it and was ready to invest my $10k.
 I realized I was still playing in the minors that day and went to lunch to eat some humble pie.

 I followed that pie later with a “hustler” latte and picked myself back up.
 I started to spend time understanding this new level of accreditation, what it would mean for me and how I was going to get there.